 They contain ingredients that help to prolong the telogen phase of the lash growth cycle.
 This leads to more lashes remaining in their resting phase (where they are the longest and strongest).
 As such, you’ll get a thicker-looking lash line.

 What Happens Once You Stop Using a Lash Growth Serum?

-Your lashes will eventually return to their normal state once you stop using a lash growth serum.
+Unfortunately, your gains are not sustainable and your lashes will eventually return to their normal state once you stop using a lash growth serum.

 How Long Should You Use Eyelash Growth Serum?

 Most brands require daily use of 4 to 8 weeks before a good assessment of the results can be made.
 In other words, that’s the bare minimum of your commitment.

 How long you want to use it after that is your choice.
 If you want to rock your long and fluffy eyelashes, you’ll have to use your growth serum on the reg.

 Some popular options include Latisse, GrandeLASH-MD, and BabeLash.
 Each of these products has its own unique formula and set of benefits.
 Check out our complete lash serum ranking here.

 What Is the Safest Way to Grow Lashes?

 The safest way to grow your eyelashes is by using a lash serum that has been clinically tested and approved.
 Stay away from harsh ingredients that may cause irritations or allergies.